Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 Daar gave her one last smarmy look, this one more gently playful than the others.
 "Naw, I like the rain!
 I don’t git cold, even bein’ all super lean an’ short-furred like this.
 My ‘tabolism’s always been pretty crazy."

-"It’s certainly kept me in business…"
+"It’s certainly kept me in business..."

 "An’ me full o’ energy!"

 Leela smiled warmly at him, but decided she needed to do one last thing.
 She leaned in and touched noses again, and then nibbled at the side of his heavy jaw.
 "One day.
 If I ever go in for an oaf again... it’ll be you."

 Daar duck-nodded seriously and returned the nip.
 "An’ I’ll be ready, when you are.
 Take ‘yer time, ‘kay?
-An’ if ‘ya ever want me ‘ta stop, or mebbe dial it back a bit…"
+An’ if ‘ya ever want me ‘ta stop, or mebbe dial it back a bit..."

 Leela smiled warmly.
 "We should get you on your way.
 Someone’s got to put the Lads in line!"